-- (d) For the purposes of paragraph (c)(A) of this subsection, the taxpayer's itemized deductions are the sum of: - (A) The taxpayer's itemized deductions as defined in section 63(d) of the Internal Revenue Code (reduced, if applicable, as described under section 68 of the Internal Revenue Code) minus the deduction for Oregon income tax (reduced, if applicable, by the proportion that the reduction in federal itemized deductions resulting from section 68 of the Internal Revenue Code bears to the amount of federal itemized deductions as defined for purposes of section 68 of the Internal Revenue Code); and - (B)(i) The amount that may be taken into account under section 213(a) of the Internal Revenue Code, not to exceed seven and one-half percent of the federal adjusted gross income of the taxpayer, if the taxpayer has attained the following age before the close of the taxable year, or, in the case of a joint return, if either taxpayer has attained the following age before the close of the taxable year: - [(i) For taxable years beginning on or after January 1, 1991, and before January 1, 1993, a taxpayer must attain 58 years of age before the close of the taxable year.] - [(ii) For taxable years beginning on or after January 1, 1993, and before January 1, 1995, a tax-payer must attain 59 years of age before the close of the taxable year.] - [(iii) For taxable years beginning on or after January 1, 1995, and before January 1, 1997, a taxpayer must attain 60 years of age before the close of the taxable year.] - [(iv) For taxable years beginning on or after January 1, 1997, and before January 1, 1999, a taxpayer must attain 61 years of age before the close of the taxable year.] - [(v)] (I) For taxable years beginning on or after January 1, 1999, and before January 1, 2010, a taxpayer must attain 62 years of age before the close of the taxable year. - (II) For taxable years beginning on or after January 1, 2010, and before January 1, 2011, a taxpayer must attain 63 years of age before the close of the taxable year.
+- (d) For the purposes of paragraph (c)(A) of this subsection, the taxpayer's itemized deductions are the [sum of:] - [(A)] amount of the taxpayer's itemized deductions as defined in section 63(d) of the Internal Revenue Code (reduced, if applicable, as described under section 68 of the Internal Revenue Code) minus the deduction for Oregon income tax (reduced, if applicable, by the proportion that the reduction in federal itemized deductions resulting from section 68 of the Internal Revenue Code bears to the amount of federal itemized deductions as defined for purposes of section 68 of the Internal Revenue Code).[; and] - [(B) The amount that may be taken into account under section 213(a) of the Internal Revenue Code, not to exceed seven and one-half percent of the federal adjusted gross income of the taxpayer, if the taxpayer has attained the following age before the close of the taxable year, or, in the case of a joint return, if either taxpayer has attained the following age before the close of the taxable year:] - [(i) For taxable years beginning on or after January 1, 1991, and before January 1, 1993, a taxpayer must attain 58 years of age before the close of the taxable year.] - [(ii) For taxable years beginning on or after January 1, 1993, and before January 1, 1995, a tax-payer must attain 59 years of age before the close of the taxable year.] - [(iii) For taxable years beginning on or after January 1, 1995, and before January 1, 1997, a taxpayer must attain 60 years of age before the close of the taxable year.] - [(iv) For taxable years beginning on or after January 1, 1997, and before January 1, 1999, a taxpayer must attain 61 years of age before the close of the taxable year.] - [(v) For taxable years beginning on or after January 1, 1999, a taxpayer must attain 62 years of

+1 age before the close of the taxable year.]